June 8, 2012

 Russia is not more China's communist "big brother."
 It is not a source of 'scientific and technological progress' for Beijing or a successful economic model.

-Putin should understand that the partnership with China on its terms means for Moscow a "creeping takeover" by the disciplined and well-organized Chinese.
+Putin should understand that the partnership with China on its terms for Moscow means a "creeping takeover" by the disciplined and well-organized Chinese.
 There is no need even for special arrangements.
 Russia's corruption and lack of control over the territory are enough for the Chinese to gradually capture them.

 Cherkizovsky Market case as a turning point

-Beijing's tough reaction to the closure of the Cherkizovsky Market in Moscow, where about 60 000 Chinese worked, showed that the Kremlin doesn’t fully control the situation in Moscow, not only in the Far East, where the Chinese presence is more significant.
+Beijing's tough reaction to the closure of the Cherkizovsky Market in Moscow, where about 60,000 Chinese worked, showed that the Kremlin doesn’t fully control the situation in Moscow, not only in the Far East, where the Chinese presence is more significant.

 Moscow threatens to abandon the US dollar in trade with China

-Until now, Russia abstained from Chinese investment proposals.
+Until now, Russia has abstained from Chinese investment proposals.
 However, worsened relations with the West and falling oil prices could make Putin give up on the Chinese conditions.

-This would let Putin strengthen his regime inside the country and continue increasing his covert penetration in the West – destabilizing Western democracies, corrupting the media and replacing Western elites with loyal politicians willing to obey Moscow.
+This would let Putin strengthen his regime inside the country and continue increasing his covert penetration in the West – destabilizing Western democracies, corrupting the media, and replacing Western elites with loyal politicians willing to obey Moscow.

 Putinization of the West